lolwut's Web Site

 - Mobo: ASRock Z270 Extreme 4, Intel LGA 1151

-- Western Digital 4TB SATA3 as second hard disk, from October 2020 to present
+- Western Digital 4TB SATA3 HDD as a second storage device, from October 2020 to present

 - 5.25'' front panel USB 3.0 hub with various memory card readers, USB 3.1 Type-C port, and eSATA port, from October 2020 to present